 - a.
-All new riders to road racing are considered to be novice riders. - b.
+All riders new to road racing are considered to be novice riders. - b.
 Requirements for a WMRRA Novice Race License shall be the following: - i.
-Attendance at a WMRRA New Racer School (NRS) classroom session AND successful completion of an on-track segment provided through a WMRRA-approved track day organization within the previous twelve months (vintage riders are exempt from the latter).
+Attendance at a WMRRA New Racer School (NRS) classroom session - Successful completion of an on-track segment provided through a WMRRA-approved track day organization within the previous twelve months (vintage riders are exempt from the latter). - iii.
 NOTE: If you plan to or have already attended a new racer clinic or race school not on the WMRRA approved list, you must submit in writing to the Novice Committee for approval of this clinic or school in lieu of on-track segment.
-You will still be required to attend the WMRRA New Racer School classroom session before being issued a WMRRA Novice License. - c.
-After successful completion of the WMRRA New Racer School (NRS) classroom session AND successful completion of an NRS on-track segment, the prospective Novice MUST provide the following to the WMRRA Registration Officials in order to pick up their WMRRA Novice License. - i.
+You will still be required to attend the WMRRA New Racer School classroom session before being issued a WMRRA Novice License.

+- c.
+After successful completion of the above requirements the prospective Novice MUST provide the following to the WMRRA Registration Officials in order to pick up their WMRRA Novice License. - i.
 A copy of the Motorcycle Race Class completion certificate. - ii.
 A copy of the NRS classroom completion certificate. - d.
 To graduate out of the Novice class, riders must: - i.
-Compete in and finish a minimum of 10 races.
-At the discretion of the Race Director/Referee this requirement may be altered. - Novice racers may petition for Open Sportsman, 600 Sportsman, MW Sportsman, Formula 40, and Formula Female.
-Eligibility and approval considered if and when all the following requirements are met:

-- a.
-The novice has successfully completed 4 novice races. - The novice has requested and received a recommendation from their mentor and/or novice representative. - c.
-The novice has been evaluated by the race direction. - ii.
-Complete ALL of the following volunteer requirements. - Participate in either the setup or teardown of the air fence. - Participate in at least one half WMRRA race day as part of the race day team (set up the track, tear down the track, help Race Director/Referee, etc.) - Corner work for a minimum of one complete race day or practice day. - Participate in technical inspection at one race round. - iii.
+Compete in and finish a minimum of 10 races\.
+At the discretion of the Race Director/Referee this requirement may be altered. - ii.
+Complete ALL of the following volunteer requirements. - 1.
+Participate in either the setup or teardown of the air fence. - 2.
+Participate in at least one half WMRRA race day as part of the race day team (set up the track, tear down the track, help Race Director/Referee, etc.) - 3.
+Corner work for a minimum of one complete race day or practice day. - 4.
+Participate in technical inspection at one race round. - iii.
 Be observed by the Referee, Race Director, and any others designated by the Race Director/Referee, who will examine all aspects of the rider's racing conduct to determine whether their skill level and safe behavior are sufficient to grant entry into expert classes. - iv.
 Be observed by at least one the designated WMRRA expert instructors/mentors who participate in the regular novice practices for at least one full practice session.
 Said instructor(s) will examine all aspects of rider's racing conduct to determine whether their skill level and safe behavior are sufficient to grant entry into expert classes.
-The burden shall be on the novice to ensure that he or she is so observed.
-The requirements of part III and this part carry equal weight, and both must be fulfilled to graduate from the novice class. - v.
+The burden shall be on the novice to ensure that he or she is so observed. - v.
 Complete a graduation form.
-This must be signed by the Referee and one of the instructors/mentors indicating the completion of all novice graduation requirements and turned in to the registrar before the rider will be allowed to enter expert classes. - e.
-The novice race is a place for new racers to develop safe racing skills.
+This must be signed by the Referee, Race Director, and one of the instructors/mentors indicating the completion of all novice graduation requirements and turned in to the registrar before the rider will be allowed to enter expert classes. - e.
+The amateur race classes are a place for new racers to develop safe racing skills.
 Novice riders will be eligible to collect points and trophies.
 Novice riders are not eligible to collect points towards the OVERALL championship. - f.
-A novice rider may petition the Executive Board in writing to lower or waive the graduation requirements. - g.
-A non-novice competitor may petition the Executive Board to have a recently promoted novice rider (within 2 consecutive attended race weekends) returned to the novice class for safety or skill level concerns.
+Only 1st year novices accrue championship points for the end of the year awards. - g.
+A novice rider may petition the Executive Board in writing to lower or waive the graduation requirements. - h.
+A non-novice competitor may petition the Executive Board to have a recently promoted novice rider (within 2 consecutive attended race weekends) returned to the novice class for safety or skill level concerns. - Novice license allows entry to 600 Amateur, Open Amateur, Ninja 250 Cup, Ultra-Lightweight Supersport, Lightweight Supersport, Lightweight Superbike, 450 Superbike, Middleweight Supersport, Middleweight Superbike, or Vintage classes only.
+NOTE: Other classes may be entered at the discretion of the Race Director and Referee.